janikoodaa/CityBikeApp/README.md

       - Using terminal cd to the projects root folder
       - Copy the whole "DataToImport" -directory to the Docker container (created in the previous step) using command `docker cp DataToImport <CONTAINER_ID>:/var/opt`
            - `<CONTAINER_ID>` is the 12-character container-id
-      - The original csv-files are included in project files to prevent any conflicts while inserting their data to database.
-Files are split in half because of the Github's limitations for file size.
+      - The original csv-files (although trip-files split in half because of the Github's limitations for file size) are included in project files to prevent any conflicts while inserting their data to database.
 6. Connect to database as server admin (sa) using the password defined earlier
    ![Connect to database](Images/Connect_to_database.png)
 7. Run script in file InsertData.sql